5-day French Camino journey by private car

 Elizondo

 Explore the historic capital of the Batzan Valley for an hour.
 This bucolic riverside town is filled with some stupendous mansions and palaces thanks to its ties to the Spanish Crown.
-In the beautiful Baroque city hall you can even find a flag said to have been flown in a 12th century battle!
+In the beautiful Baroque city hall, you can even find a flag that says to have been flown in a 12th-century battle!

 Sanctuary of San Miguel de Aralar